 Lung Cancer is an abnormal growth of the tissues in the windpipe, main airway or lungs.
-It is listed as the commonest type of cancer worldwide in 2018, though overtaken by breast cancer in 2020.
-Regardless, lung cancer registers as the leading cause of death in 2020.
-In this article, we share the symptoms of lung cancer and explain how you could be at risk of the condition.
-Smoking is the biggest risk but there are other factors that can contribute.
+It is one of the world’s commonest cancers.
+In this article, we share lung cancer risks and symptoms.
+Smoking is the biggest risk, but don’t be fooled; there are other factors that can contribute.
 Learn more …

 Around the world, we estimate that 19.3 million new cancer cases happened in 2020.

 In that same year, there were almost 10.0 million cancer deaths.